Skip to content

 }

-200 means valid; 422 with valid: false and a per-step checks array means at least one check failed — the array tells you which.
+200 means valid; 422 with valid: false and a per-step checks array means at least one check failed — the checks array tells you which step and why.

 In your own code